MabelYT/MabelYT/README.md

   - MabelHEX - A Cross Platform Hex Editor.
   - MabelBBS - A Client + Server Self Hosted BBS System.

-Games:
-  - ClickIt: Inferno - A Mobile Idle Clicker Game, For Android.

 Other Projects:
   - csvsp - An Open Source Script To Create C# VS Solutions.
   - Docs - The MabelMedia Documentation Hub.
+  - MabelDOS - A Collection Of Essential Utilities, Custom Built Installer, And Development Framework For DOS Compatible Operating Systems.
+  - MabelCFW - A Custom Firmware For The Nintendo DSi.
+Made For Fun, On A Really Old Device.

 Please Read <a href="https://github.com/MabelMedia-LLC/MCSPSL/">The Licence</a> For More Info On My Software Licence.